acisops/acis_thermal_check/README.md

 quantities vs. actual past data which was telemetered from the spacecraft.
 Histograms of data - model errors are shown and error quantiles are also listed.

-More information on how to use `acis_thermal_check` can be foun in the [documentation](https://cxc.cfa.harvard.edu/acis/acis_thermal_check).
+More information on how to use `acis_thermal_check` can be found in the [documentation](https://cxc.cfa.harvard.edu/acis/acis_thermal_check).
 Example web pages for the most recent load review can be found [here](https://asc.harvard.edu/acis/Thermal/index.html).